 Your CAC is a critical metric in the early stages of growing your business.
-You need customers in order to make money, but in order to acquire customers you will likely need to invest resources into marketing.
-Your CAC is the amount of money you need to spend in marketing, on average, to gain a new customer.
+You need customers in order to make money, but in order to acquire customers, you will likely need to invest resources into marketing.
+Your CAC is the amount of money you need to spend on marketing, on average, to gain a new customer.
 It is simple to calculate, but the result might not be what you expect.

 Your CAC is equal to your expenses divided by the number of customers.
 It will show you how expensive a single customer is to acquire.
-If your customer acquisition cost is too high, examine your expenses, cut back in non-performing areas and optimize.
+If your customer acquisition cost is too high, examine your expenses, cut back on non-performing areas and optimize.
 Your company website is a start, as many people spend too much on their business site without optimizing it for maximum conversion.

 2. Customer Retention